top of page

 Factors to Consider When Designing Your Security Camera System

-When designing your security camera system, remember that it must be tailored to your property's needs.
-The specific placement of cameras will depend on your unique floor plan and considerations such as lighting, potential blind spots, and overall security goals.
+When designing your security camera system, it’s essential to tailor it to your property's specific needs.
+The ideal placement of cameras will depend on your unique floor plan and considerations such as lighting, potential blind spots, and overall security goals.

 Camera Height and Angle

 The ideal height for a security camera is between 2.5 and 5 meters.
-This range is common for the eaves of single and double-storey homes.
-Installing cameras as high as possible enhances coverage and makes tampering more difficult.
+This range is typical for the eaves of single and double-storey homes.
+Installing cameras as high as possible enhances coverage.
+It also makes tampering more difficult.

 Camera Field of View

-Each camera has a limited Field of View (FOV), which refers to the area visible to the camera at any moment.
-To improve system efficiency and eliminate blind spots, it is essential to avoid overlapping FOVs.
+Each camera has a limited Field of View (FOV).
+This refers to the area visible to the camera at any moment.
+To improve system efficiency and eliminate blind spots, avoid overlapping FOVs.

 Lighting Factors

-Cameras cannot capture footage if there is insufficient light.
-While many modern security cameras offer night vision capabilities, you can also enhance visibility using security lights.
+Cameras cannot capture footage in insufficient light.
+While many modern security cameras have night vision capabilities, enhancing visibility with security lights is a wise choice.

 Privacy for Your Neighbours

-It's crucial to respect your neighbours' privacy by avoiding camera placement that points directly at their homes.
-Consider what each camera can see and ensure you are not intruding on anyone's privacy.
+Respecting your neighbours' privacy is crucial.
+Avoid camera placement that points directly at their homes.
+Consider what each camera can see to ensure you are not intruding on anyone's privacy.

 Network Connectivity

-Modern-day security cameras can connect to the internet, permitting you to review and save footage from anywhere in the world.
-Ensure that the chosen camera locations are within Wi-Fi range, or consult with your electrician about connecting them via an Ethernet cable.
+Modern security cameras can connect to the internet.
+This allows you to review and save footage from anywhere in the world.
+Ensure camera locations are within Wi-Fi range or consult with your electrician about Ethernet connections.

 Other Security Devices

-CCTV systems can integrate with other components of your security setup, such as access controls, bright lights, and smart doorbells.
+CCTV systems can integrate with other components of your security setup.
+This includes access controls, bright lights, and smart doorbells.
 For instance, security cameras can monitor access controls to ensure they are not damaged or tampered with.

-Whether for peace of mind or to protect your valuable assets, KSR Electrical Services is here to help you create a security system tailored specifically for your home.
-Don't compromise on your safety; reach out today for the best solutions in Canberra!
+Whether for peace of mind or to protect your valuable assets, KSR Electrical Services is here to help.
+We can create a security system tailored specifically for your home.
+Don’t compromise on your safety; reach out today for the best solutions in Canberra!

 bottom of page